Shadow-Draconic-Development/Avrae-Time-Tracker/Code/list/list.md

 <h1>List Subalias<img align="right" src="../../Data/main.png" width="100px"></h1>

-Subalias that lists all the trackers within a server
+Subalias that lists all the trackers and their statuses within a server

 ## Help:
 `clock list`